Shitaye Alemu

 Shitaye Alemu Balcha is an Ethiopian physician and academic, "a venerated local internist who pioneered diabetes care in northern Ethiopia".
 An expert in non-communicable diseases, she has published on diabetes, epilepsy and HIV/AIDS in rural Ethiopia.
 She is Professor of Internal Medicine in the College of Medicine and Health Sciences at the University of Gondar.

 Life

-Dr Shitaye Alemu began her teaching career in the University of Gondar in 1984.
+Shitaye Alemu gained her Doctor of Medicine degree from Addis Ababa University in 1982, and a speciality certificate in internal medicine in 1988.
+She began her teaching career at the University of Gondar in 1984.
 In January 2001 she became chair of the university's Anti-HIV/AIDS project.
 In May 2019 she was promoted to full professorship.